Ilumirnau/Simulations-Statistical-Physics/README.md

 </ul>

-<strong> RW-1D </strong> includes a code that will allow you to illustrate a one-dimensional random walk (RW) algorithm.
+[RW-1D](/RW-1D/) includes a code that will allow you to illustrate a one-dimensional random walk (RW) algorithm.
 The final results are two pdf documents:
 <ul>
 <li>One for the plot of all the positions along the M steps of the N trajectories together with the probability distribution of the final positions for these trajectories (the file name will be ('..._total_fig.pdf').</li>